Representation of the findings

 The old and the new, the flexible and the tenacious

-The articles are written in the present tense though the focus always is on the whole research period (1981-2013) and the periods before that that were part of living memory in Chibale during the research period.
-I do not wish to suggest any a priori continuity, or ‘unchangeability’, over these periods but writing in the past tense would suggest too much that the past periods have “ended” and that much is different in present-day Chibale.
+The articles on this site focus on the whole research period (1981–2013) and the periods before that which were part of living memory in Chibale during the research period.
+Firstly, I do not wish to suggest any a priori continuity, or ‘unchangeability’, over these periods.
+Secondly, writing in the past tense is not meant to suggest that the past periods have “ended” and that much is different in present-day Chibale.
 No, old and new interlock.
 As becomes clear in the articles on this site, the flexible and the tenacious are part and parcel of Chibale culture.
-See for an example the relation between the structural and the changeable features of music.
+See, for an example, the relation between the structural and the changeable features of music.

 Languages used

 Referring to persons is done in various ways in Chibale.
 Especially women are called ‘wife of’ her husband or ‘mother of’ one of her children.
 BanaMwape means wife of Mwape and mother of Mwape.
-Bamuka-, spouse of, can refer to both wife and husband though the latter is more frequent.
+Bamuka-, meaningspouse of’, can refer to both wife and husband, though the latter is more frequent.
 Bashi- in names means ‘father of’.
 If the name of a person is composed in this way, the word concerned is written as a prefix.
-BanaSibilu (the mother of Sibilu), bamukaNdubeni (the spouse of Ndubeni) and bashiBupe (the father of Bupe).
+BanaSibilu (the mother of Sibilu), bamukaNdubeni (the spouse of Ndubeni), and bashiBupe (the father of Bupe).

-Quotations of people in Chibale who contributed to the research are in English though the language used was ciLala.
-When their ciLala is rich or idiomatic as to our subject, the ciLala version of quotations or particular concepts is given between brackets or in notes.
-Central terms and analytical and categorical terms that are hard to represent in English with one or two words are given in ciLala while a hover is provided that gives the explanation of that term in English.
+Quotations from people in Chibale who contributed to the research are in English, though the language used was ciLala.
+When their ciLala is rich or idiomatic concerning our subject, the ciLala version of quotations or particular concepts is given between brackets or in notes.
+Central terms and analytical and categorical terms that are hard to represent in English with one or two words are given in ciLala, while a hover is provided that gives the description of that term in English.

 Footnotes